 OnePlus smartphones have always delivered the best performance compared to the expensive competitors.
 However, they fall behind in the optics department.

 This time OnePlus has changed their focus and worked on the camera section.

 The all-new OP5 now features dual 16MP + 20MP rear sensors; making it currently the highest megapixel camera on any smartphone.

 The 16 MP, f/1.7 is the primary camera, offering stellar picture clarity with the help of EIS.

 The stabilization also helps in capturing more detailed shots compared to its predecessors that came with f/2.0 aperture.

 The second 20MP, f/2.4 telephoto lens helps in 2x, lossless optical zoom.
 Also, the user can further zoom in 10x with digit zoom if they want to click distant subjects.

-It’s somewhat of the same set-up found in the iPhone 7 Plus, although there’s one thing where iPhone might have the upper hand.
+It’s similar set-up found on the iPhone 7 Plus, although there’s one thing where iPhone might have the upper hand.

 The primary camera in the 7 Plus sports OIS, which is sadly missing in OP5.

 The OnePlus 5 has a 16 MP selfie camera which is similar to the OnePlus 3T.